axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/doc/functions/FindMaximum.md

 #### ConjugateGradient

 Implements the ConjugateGradient optimizer.
-This is a derivative based method and the functions must be symbolically differentiatable.
+This is a derivative based method and the functions must be symbolically differentiable.

 #### SequentialQuadratic

 Implements the sequentiel quadratic optimizer.
-This is a derivative, multivariate based method and the functions must be symbolically differentiatable.
+This is a derivative, multivariate based method and the functions must be symbolically differentiable.

 ### Examples